jacksoncook/gtRideshare/README.md

+Welcome to GTRideshare 1.0.0!
+GTRideshare lets members of the GT community post their commute information (POSTS) for carpooling purposes.
+If you are in need of a ride, or are looking for a carpooling buddy, this app is for you!
+Users can view others’ posts and request a match if they want to carpool.
+Contact details are then shared to facilitate carpooling.
+Have fun carpooling!

+Features:
+-Navigate and view various POSTS made by users for rides to/from campus and the Atlanta area -Design and make POSTS of your choice
+-Request contact of users you want to match with -Simple, neat, streamlined UI

+Carpool.
+Drive.
+Save.

 Installation Instructions:

-The source can be run on any platform.
+The source code can be run on any platform.
 A phone or tablet with expo app installed works as a good supplement.

 Setting up server and required libraries: